DustinKeovanna/cse15l-lab-reports/lab report3.md

     assertArrayEquals(new int[]{4,5,2}, ArrayExamples.reversed(input1));
   }
 ```
-A test case where it's expected to not fail and pass of the code.
+* A test case where it's expected not to fail the code.
 ```
 public class ArrayExamples {
   // Returns a *new* array with all the elements of the input array in reversed